-Maker of machinery employed in semiconductor manufacturing, Applied Materials (NASDAQ:AMAT) reported Q3 FY2022 results that beat analyst expectations, with revenue up 5.22% year on year to $6.52 billion.
-Guidance for next quarter's revenue was $6.65 billion at the midpoint, which is 1.6% above the analyst consensus.
-Applied Materials made a GAAP profit of $1.6 billion, down on its profit of $1.71 billion, in the same quarter last year.
+Maker of machinery employed in semiconductor manufacturing, Applied Materials (NASDAQ:AMAT) reported Q1 FY2024 results topping analysts' expectations, with revenue flat year on year at $6.71 billion.
+Guidance for next quarter's revenue was also optimistic at $6.5 billion at the midpoint, 2.7% above analysts' estimates.
+It made a non-GAAP profit of $2.13 per share, improving from its profit of $2.03 per share in the same quarter last year.

-- Inventory Days Outstanding: 143, up from 137 previous quarter
+- Inventory Days Outstanding: 147 in line with previous quarter

-Founded in 1967 as the first company that built the tools for other companies to use to make semiconductors, Applied Materials (NASDAQ:AMAT) is the largest provider of semiconductor wafer fabrication equipment.
+Founded in 1967 as the first company to develop tools for other businesses in the semiconductor industry, Applied Materials (NASDAQ:AMAT) is the largest provider of semiconductor wafer fabrication equipment.

 Applied Materials is the only semiconductor manufacturing (capital) equipment maker who provides tools used in each of the processes used to create semiconductors.
 Roughly half its systems’ revenues come from deposition technologies, with another 30% from cleaning or removal systems.